 Interested sophomores and juniors should contact their student government advisor for a nomination packet or visit http://www.fcps.org/boe/Student-Board-Member-Election.
 Student government advisors and principals may also nominate a student.
 Applicants must complete the entire student packet, including nomination form, letter of recommendation and response to four questions in paragraphs of no more than 250 words per question (not bulleted lists) by the nomination deadline, submitting materials to FCPS Social Studies Curriculum Specialist Colleen Bernard, 191 S. East Street, Frederick, MD 21701.

-First, a selection panel including the Frederick County Association of Student Councils (FCASC) Board and Student Government Association (SGA) advisors will review applications and narrow the field to five candidates on November 30.
-Next, at a January 11 meeting, each candidate will answer questions in a Town Hall format, 5-6:30 p.m. at the FCPS Central Office Board Room.
+First, a selection panel including the Frederick County Association of Student Councils (FCASC) Board and Student Government Association (SGA) advisors will review applications and narrow the field to five candidates on November 9.
+Candidate orientation will take place November 12.
+Candidates will present speeches at the December 11 Frederick County Association of Student Councils General Assembly.
+Next, at a January 10 meeting, each candidate will answer questions in a Town Hall format, 5-6:30 p.m. at the FCPS Central Office Board Room.
 They will also submit a one-page platform statement to post online.
-Then on January 18, nominees will participate in a Candidate Forum, answering moderator questions from 5-6:30 p.m., also at the FCPS Central Office Board Room.
+Then on January 17, nominees will participate in a Candidate Forum, answering moderator questions from 5-6:30 p.m., also at the FCPS Central Office Board Room.

-This is the seventh year that the selection process will include online student voting.
-Online voting will occur January 18-February 2 for students in all middle and high schools.
-Voting will determine whom the school’s SGA representatives support in a February 8 General Assembly.
+This is the eighth year that the selection process will include online student voting.
+Online voting will occur January 17-31 for students in all middle and high schools.
+Voting will determine whom the school’s SGA representatives support in a February 14 General Assembly.
 Student enrollment determines a school’s number of representative delegates.